Enniscorthy: Enniscorthy Rockin' Food & Fruit Festival

 The Blackstairs Blues festival is also an annual event and includes international and local performers, in a variety of late-night concerts and workshops.
-Another music event, the Enniscorthy Street Rhythms and Dance Festival, takes place during two weekends in August and includes a parade, fireworks, a concert, and dance workshops..
-The Strawberry Fair, which was an annual event that took place in the last week of June is now incorporated with the Rockin Food & Fruit Festival in the August Bank Holiday.

 Education

 Enniscorthy has four second-level schools: Coláiste Bríde, St. Mary's CBS, Enniscorthy Community College and Meánscoil Gharman and four primary schools – St. Aidan's, St. Mary's, St. Senan's and Gaelscoil Inis Córthaidh.
-The town is also host to a range of high quality childcare options.

 Arts and entertainment

 The town's main visual arts and entertainment venue, the Presentation Arts Centre, is situated on the site of a former convent.
 Officially opened in 2012, it is a fully accessible multi-use arts venue which is developed and promoted by the Wexford Arts Centre and Wexford County Council.
 The Presentation Arts Centre's theatre space retains most of the features of the original 19th century convent church, including original stained glass windows, ornate timber ceiling, original wishbone floor, and several decorative arches.
 The Presentation Arts Centre hosts numerous exhibitions per year, with particular emphasis on supporting and promoting emerging artists.

 Enniscorthy is the home of the Wexford Carol, a Christmas song dating back to the 16th century or possibly much earlier.

 In literature, Enniscorthy is mentioned in the Ithaca chapter of James Joyce's Ulysses (p.
 812) as a flyleaf note in a book belonging to Leopold Bloom, where it is described as "Ennifcorthy, County Wexford, the finest place in the world" (sic).

 Enniscorthy is also the home of Eilis Lacey, the central character of the novel Brooklyn and its film adaptation.
 In the story, which is set in the early 1950s, Eilis travels alone from Enniscorthy to Brooklyn because of the lack of opportunities for her at home.
 Most, if not all, of the Enniscorthy scenes in the film were filmed in Enniscorthy, with multiple locations in the town being credited.